-He is also active in public policy space.
-He is a Digital Special Advisor to the Japanese Fair Trade Comission and serves as a member of numerous governmental committees in Japanese.
-He is also advising OECD’s Working Party on Data Governance and Privacy in Digital Economy as a member of the Internet Technical Advisory Committee (OECD/ITAC).
+He is also active in public policy.
+He is a Digital Special Advisor to the Japanese Fair Trade Commission and serves on numerous governmental committees in Japan.
+He also advises the OECD’s Working Party on Data Governance and Privacy in Digital Economy as a member of the Internet Technical Advisory Committee (OECD/ITAC).

-He is currently the chair of the Japanese National Body to ISO/PC 317 Consumer Protection: Privacy by design for consumer goods and ISO/IEC JTC 1/SC 27/WG 5 that standardizes Identity management and privacy technologies and is a founding board member of Kantara Initiative.
+He is currently the chair of the Japanese National Body to ISO/PC 317 Consumer Protection: Privacy by design for consumer goods and ISO/IEC JTC 1/SC 27, which standardizes security, cybersecurity, and privacy technologies, and a founding board member of the Kantara Initiative.

-Personally, he was a flautist and still deeply loves (both western and Japanese) ‘classical’ music especially the 20th century and later.
+Personally, he was a flautist and still deeply loves ‘classical’ music (both Western and Japanese), especially the 20th century and later.
 (Well, is that ‘classical’?)
-He spent six years in Kenya while he was in junior and senior high school, where he learnt how to horse ride to go after giraffe, and still loves the life there.
+He spent six years in Kenya while he was in junior and senior high school, where he learnt how to horse ride to chase giraffes and still loves the life there.

 Publications